 The AquaCycle™ Water Management System

->

-> The C&D waste recycling wash plant operates as a closed loop system.
-Its efficiency is optimised by the incorporation of a waste water treatment unit, a CDE AquaCycle™ thickener which allows the recycling of up to 90% of the waste water for immediate re-use into the system.
-The process water, after passing into the deaeration chamber, passes gently to the centre of the thickener so that the added flocculant can work and act on the sedimentation of the fine material.
+The C&D waste recycling wash plant operates as a closed loop system.
+Its efficiency is optimized by the incorporation of a wastewater treatment unit, a CDE AquaCycle™ thickener which allows the recycling of up to 90% of the wastewater for immediate re-use into the system.
+The process water, after passing into the deaeration chamber, passes gently to the center of the thickener so that the added flocculant can work and act on the sedimentation of the fine material.

->

-> A single motor operates the rack arms of the AquaCycle™ thickener for optimal treatment of the sludge prior to its drainage.
+A single motor operates the rack arms of the AquaCycle™ thickener for optimal treatment of the sludge prior to its drainage.
 As a result, every valuable grain of material is retained in the system.

->

-> Fine materials are trapped and the sludge is dewatered then expelled via the centrifuge to clean fill or landfill depending on the levels of contamination in the product.
-The waste water is sent to sewer under a trade waste agreement whereby it will ultimately be treated at the Western Treatment Plant with a view to recycling it for various applications.
+Fine materials are trapped and the sludge is dewatered then expelled via the centrifuge to clean fill or landfill depending on the levels of contamination in the product.
+The wastewater is sent to the sewer under a trade waste agreement whereby it will ultimately be treated at the Western Treatment Plant with a view to recycling it for various applications.

->

-> With a capacity of 600m³/h, the AquaCycle™ thickener only requires a top up of 60m³/h and accepts water from street sweepings and educator truck dewatering pits, enhancing the project’s environmental objectives.
+With a capacity of 600m³/h, the AquaCycle™ thickener only requires a top up of 60m³/h and accepts water from street sweepings and educator truck dewatering pits, enhancing the project’s environmental objectives.
 Stormwater is used as a preferred option for top-ups and a portable water reserve is available as back up or to refill the plant after maintenance activities.

 The precision of the CDE water management technology allows the washing plant to re-use the water to process different types of feedstocks, without any risk of cross-contamination or other diminution in the quality of the final materials.